Marvin Heemeyer: Zoning and sewage dispute

+Opposition to sell to concrete plant

 In 1997, the Docheff family planned to expand their business to include a concrete batch plant and were buying up the land around their current lot, hoping to lease the remaining 23 parcels to small manufacturers.
 They were informed by the town planning commission that they needed a "Planned Development Overlay District" permit to construct the plant as part of their Mountain Park Concrete development.
 The commission also suggested that the Docheff family ask if they could purchase Heemeyer's plot to keep the plant away from the hotels and businesses on Route 40.

 Heemeyer asked for $250,000 for his property, but later claimed he had had the lot reappraised and asked for an additional $125,000.
 The Docheffs managed to collect $350,000, but according to Susan Docheff, Heemeyer again upped his asking price, claiming he had the property appraised again at a higher value, this time asking for $450,000.
 This negotiation happened before the rezoning proposal had a public hearing at town hall.

 Heemeyer launched a public campaign against the planned concrete plant.
 His campaign was initially successful, with members of the public concerned about potential environmental impacts packing into hearings on the construction proposals.
 The Docheffs addressed these concerns by promising to install additional measures against dust and noise and presented miniatures of the plant to concerned citizens.
 Opposition to the proposal dwindled, and the plan was set to move forward again.
 In November 2000, Heemeyer filed a lawsuit to block the project.

 By January 9, 2001, Heemeyer had lost most of his allies in opposition to the concrete plant, and city officials almost unanimously approved its construction.
-That day, the preliminary plans for the plant were approved near-unanimously, with only Heemeyer remaining opposed.
 This made the final approval by Granby's zoning commission and trustees in April a formality.

 Heemeyer tried to appeal the decision, claiming the construction blocked access to his shop.
 He also complained to the Environmental Protection Agency; this resulted in the Docheff family having a professional noise analysis done.

 In June 2001, Joe Docheff made Heemeyer an offer over the phone whereby if Heemeyer dropped the lawsuit, they would provide him an easement to connect a sewer line to the new concrete plant free of charge; Heemeyer simply hung up.
 Around this time, the buried concrete truck barrel that served as Heemeyer's sewage hole filled up.
 Heemeyer responded by pumping his sewage with a gasoline pump into the irrigation ditch that ran behind his property.
 Heemeyer also attempted to illegally connect to a neighbor's sewer line, but was caught and the incident reported to the sanitation district.
-At this point, the sewer district started enforcing the legal requirement to have a sewer hookup or a septic tank and fined Heemeyer $2,500 for it and other city code violations at his business, in July 2001, nine years after he was required to have installed either.
+At this point, the sewer district started enforcing the legal requirement to have a sewer hookup or a septic tank and fined Heemeyer $2,500 for it and other city code violations at his business in July 2001, nine years after he was required to have installed either.